ionoid/docs.ionoid.io/docs/projects.md

 After finishing the project configuration, you have to save the settings so they are not lost.

 ::: warning
-Please note that after editing the project settings, only newly added devices will inherite of these settings.
-To make the already deployed devices also inherite of these settings, you have to _redeploy the project settings_ by clicking on the **Redeploy project settings on all devices** button that is present on the project details main page:
+Please note that after editing the project settings, only newly registered devices will inherite of these settings.
+To make the already registered devices (see [how to register a device]()) also inherite of these settings, you have to _redeploy the project settings_ by clicking on the **Redeploy project settings on all devices** button that is present on the project details main page:

 ![Redeploy Project Settings](/steps/redeploy_project_settings.png)